axgonz/az-firewall-policy-sample/README.md

 You can easily add new firewall rule collection groups or firewall rule collections using the decorators provided with the .vsix extension.

-Install the provided extension or it's [README](macros/repo/README.md) to learn more.
+Install the provided extension or view it's [README](macros/repo/README.md) to learn more.

 ### Deploy